WeTransfer/Diagnostics/README.md

 $ brew install carthage
 ```

-To integrate Mocker into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate Diagnostics into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "WeTransfer/Diagnostics" ~> 1.00